Taiwan pays $900,000 for ally Guatemala to lobby Washington

 Guatemala in a statement thanked Taiwan for “the support that allows us to strengthen our positioning in the U.S." It said the one year contract with Ballard, for which it is paying $75,000 a month, will focus on strategic communication, investor outreach and promoting tourism.

-Guatemala is one of only 13 mostly small, developing countries that still has full diplomatic relations with Taiwan, which split from mainland communist-run China amid civil war in 1949.
+Guatemala is one of only 13 mostly small, developing countries that still have full diplomatic relations with Taiwan, which split from mainland Communist-run China amid civil war in 1949.

+Responding to questions from The Associated Press, Taiwanese Foreign Ministry spokesperson Joanne Ou on Tuesday said the arrangement followed the principle of “mutual assistance and mutual benefit to promote pragmatic diplomacy," based on the needs of governments friendly to Taiwan.

+Ou said the assistance complied with U.S. law and was endorsed by both Guatemala's government and its political opposition.

 Taiwan in the past has donated fleets of buses, agricultural equipment and other high-profile gifts to its allies.
 But it's been unable to compete with China, which considers Taiwan a breakaway territory and has aggressively worked to isolate it on the world stage.